0931 Manager III - Airport Debt Manager

 Training and Experience Evaluation (Weight: 40%)

-Candidates will be prompted to complete a supplemental questionnaire as part of the online employment application process.
-Candidates will be evaluated and scored based on the information provided in their job application, and supplemental questionnaire to determine their possession of the knowledge, skills, and abilities required for position 0931 Airport Debt Manager.
-All relevant experience, education and/or training must be on the supplemental questionnaire in order to be reviewed in the rating process.
+Candidates will be prompted to complete a Supplemental Questionnaire that must be submitted during the online application process.
+The Supplemental Questionnaire is designed to measure the knowledge, skills and abilities required for the position 0931 Manager III - Airport Debt Manager.
+All relevant experience, education and/or training must be on the application in order to be reviewed in the rating process.

 Having a conviction history does not automatically preclude you from a job with the City.